Walking around inside his mother’s house in Rock Hill, South Carolina, Sam Williams ’25 uttered a sentence you don’t often hear.

 He took Uppuluri up on the opportunity in 2023 to be a part of a team of students and faculty who worked with researchers from Brazil to construct a framework for a collaborative relationship focused on cybersecurity and entrepreneurship.
 The group traveled to Brazil and Washington, D.C., before bringing the researchers back to campus.

-“I didn’t know that was going to happen,” he said, still beaming at the recollection of the president’s acknowledgment.
+“I didn’t know that was going to happen,” he said.
 “It felt validating.
 Because I’ve put in a lot of hard work.
 It was nice for him to say, this guy works extremely hard, and we want to take a few minutes to recognize him.
 That meant a lot.”

 “They have been influential in my life.
 They always told me since I was little, ‘if you want to do something, figure it out.
 Go get in those rooms,’” he said with a poster of Martin Luther King Jr.’s “I Have a Dream” speech in the background, along with piles of books dedicated to cybersecurity, personal growth, business, history and many others.
 “I’ve embodied that passion along the way.”

-Williams, who in late-June spoke at the Hack Red Con 2025 cybersecurity conference in Louisville, Kentucky, is still running Action Guard and hoping to expand its client base, with Radford students helping.
-He’s also working to spread his passion in hopes of reaching groups of kids, just like him, who yearn to learn more about cybersecurity.
-He and his mother, a writer by profession, have crafted a book “Cyber Club: Fishing for the Truth,” that is set for publication in October, Cybersecurity Awareness Month.
-The book is aimed at an audience of middle and high school students.
+Williams, who in late June spoke at the Hack Red Con 2025 cybersecurity conference in Louisville, Kentucky, is still running Action Guard and hoping to expand its client base, with Radford students helping.
+He’s also working to spread his passion in hopes of reaching groups of kids just like him who yearn to learn more about cybersecurity.
+He and his mother, a writer by profession, have crafted a book titled “Cyber Club: Phishing for the Truth,” which is set for publication in October, during Cybersecurity Awareness Month.
+The book is intended for middle and high school students.

 “It’s about five middle school hackers who get into a little bit more trouble than they’d like,” Williams explained.
 “The idea of the book is to teach kids real-life cybersecurity issues through a fictional book.”